fyngyrz/slacker/README.md

 First, you need to go get [aa_macro.py](https://github.com/fyngyrz/aa_macro) -- all you have to do with it is put `aa_macro.py` in the directory where your CGI runs.
-Permissions should be 755 (-rwxr-xr-x) But you'll want to read the [aa_macro User's Guide](https://github.com/fyngyrz/aa_macro/blob/master/users-guide.md) and then keep the
+Permissions should be 755 (-rwxr-xr-x)
+You don't need anything else from the aa\_macro repo.
+But you'll want to read the [aa_macro User's Guide](https://github.com/fyngyrz/aa_macro/blob/master/users-guide.md) and then keep the
 [aa_macro Quick Reference](https://github.com/fyngyrz/aa_macro/blob/master/quickref.md)